Jet004/appoint-me/README.md

 - REACT HOOK FORM to replace state on forms... refactor register form

+- Refactor Dialogs into component for consistent functionality

  - Auth:
     - implement auth checking and limiting routes/functionality
     - Check logged in status